 Spending weeks onboard a cruise ship presents more packing challenges than you might expect.
 For one, there is the lack of storage on a cruise ship, so how much is too much to pack?
 And will you have access to an iron or should the linen shirts stay at home?
 Here are 20 stress-saving tips on how to pack for a cruise like pro.
 Don’t set sail without them.

 1. Travel organisers: the cruise essential item

 A travel organiser is a necessity.
-Not just for a cruise holiday but for all You’ll need to treat your cruise holiday the same as an overseas holiday and pack a variety of important travel documents to take onboard with you, including a passport, visa, cruise booking and more.
+Not just for a cruise holiday but for all holidays.
+You’ll need to treat your cruise holiday the same as an overseas holiday and pack a variety of important travel documents to take onboard with you, including a passport, visa, cruise booking and more.
 A travel organiser is the best way to store all those important documents safely in one place.